Coherence Co

 It needs someone inside the room, leading the work.

-I embed at two to three days a week, for a defined period.
+In this situation Michaela embeds at two to three days a week, for a defined period.
 The brief is shaped to the work.This is suited to organisations where:

 • You need services improved.
 A function or service is not performing.
 Someone needs to diagnose it and lead the redesign while operations continue